maryanpatema/mp21ProjVigano/README.md

-# Project Title: HANDLING MULTIPLE EXTERNAL INTERRUPTS
+# HANDLING MULTIPLE EXTERNAL INTERRUPTS

 <p align="justify">All pins in ATmega328p can trigger interrupts when there is a change of state.
 However, only INT0 and INT1 can be configured to trigger interrupts in a low level.
 This trigger continuous until the low-level stops.
 Upon activation of these interrupts, the MCU gets ‘interrupted’ on what is it currently performing and jumps to execute the interrupt service routine.</p>